dmitrybludchy/django-tailwind-blog/README.md

 ### 1. Set up your Django project

-If you are ___cloning this repo___ :
+If you are __cloning this repo__ then go to your project folder :

 create a virtual environment (using Python's venv)

     python3 -m venv venv

-To activate virtual environment (Linux):
+to activate virtual environment (Linux):

     source venv/bin/activate

-Install all dependencies:
+install all dependencies:

     pip3 install -r requirements.txt

-Now, make the migrations using this command:
+now, make the migrations using this command:

     python manage.py migrate

-Then, create a superuser by running the following command in a terminal.
+then, create a superuser by running the following command in a terminal.

     python manage.py createsuperuser